mdn/content/files/en-us/web/css/_doublecolon_-moz-range-track/index.md

 {{EmbedLiveSample("Examples", 300, 50)}}

-A progress bar using this style might look something like this:
+A range slider using this style might look something like this:

 ![A range with the track green.](screen_shot_2015-12-04_at_10.14.34.png)